What’s On

 Newton Abbot Museum welcomes anyone who might benefit from visiting the Museum at a quieter time.

-Our next Relaxed Visit will be in the New Year, in the meantime you can contact the museum to find out when the quieter times in the museum are.
+In the meantime you can contact the museum to find out when the quieter times in the museum are.

 Explore our galleries in a calm and relaxed environment where we will ensure our sound levels are reduced.
 There will be a quiet space available away from the galleries, and you are welcome to borrow our new sensory bags and ear-defenders.